FranzTutao/filter-known-tracks/README.md

 - toggle welcome message and make it customizable
 - toggle between all and self-owned tracks from your library
 - add option to make/ compare playlist with tracks that are in your library to find tracks in common
+- auto skip if track is in users library

 #### Improve code